Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Introduction

-In the present work, we study the ground-state phase diagram of the two-component interacting bosons in the presence of Rashba SOC at zero and finite temperatures.
-We examine the quantum phase transitions and characterize the SOC-driven finite-momentum superfluid states in two different regimes based on the interspecies interactions.
-The critical hopping of MI to phase-twisted (PT) superfluid transition decreases with SOC, which is in agreement to the mean-field predictions.
+In the present work, we study the ground-state phase diagrams of two-component interacting bosons in the presence of Rashba SOC at zero and finite temperatures.
+We examine the quantum phase transitions and characterize the SOC-driven finite-momentum superfluid states in two different regimes based on the interspin interactions.
+For interspin interactions weaker than the intraspin interactions, the two finite momenta superfluids are phase-twisted (PT) and stripe (ST) superfluids whereas for interspin interactions stronger than intraspin interactions, these are PT and $z$-polarized ferromagnetic (zFM) superfluid phase.
+At $T = 0$K, the critical hopping of MI to PT superfluid transition decreases with SOC, which is in agreement to the mean-field predictions.
 In contrast to the condensed matter systems, the phase diagrams of the system can be explored by tuning the experimental parameters.
 Furthermore, we extend our study to the case of finite-temperature, and show the interplay of SOC and thermal fluctuations on the superfluid states.
-We observe the melting of PT superfluid state into insulator and NF phase at finite temperature.
+We observe the melting of PT superfluid state into insulator and NF phase at finite temperatures.

-The paper is structured as follows: we introduce the model Hamiltonian of the present study and provide a brief description of mean-field Gutzwiller approach in section~\ref{theory_gw_so}.
+The paper is structured as follows: we introduce the model Hamiltonian of the present study and provide a brief description of the mean-field Gutzwiller approach in section~\ref{theory_gw_so}.
 In section~\ref{phase_char}, we provide the characterization of the superfluid states of the model considered.
-In section~\ref{results}, first we discuss the zero temperature phase diagram of the Bose-Hubbard model in the presence of synthetic SOC, and then we examine the effects of the finite-temperature on the SOC-driven superfluid states.
+In section~\ref{results}, we first discuss the zero temperature phase diagrams of the Bose-Hubbard model in the presence of synthetic SOC, and then we examine the effects of finite-temperature on the SOC-driven superfluid states.
 Finally we conclude our findings in section~\ref{conc}.